lurkny/LinearAlg/README.md

   while remaining backwards compatible in as many cases as possible (eg. major version 11 may have slightly different public API than major version 10).

+**CAVEAT:**
+the above policy applies only to the public API described in the documentation.
-**CAVEAT:** any function, class, constant or other code _not_ explicitly described in the public API documentation is considered as part of the underlying internal implementation details, and may change or be removed without notice.
+Any functionality within Armadillo which is _not explicitly_ described in the public API documentation is considered as internal implementation details, and may be changed or removed without notice.
-(In other words, don't use internal functionality).

 ---